Organizing ideas in mind maps

 An organizing idea directs our memory.

 If there are many organized ideas, of course, not all of them will come.
-Test this effect by observing what comes to your mind to understand the term "My favorite dishes."
-And with "Decisive People in My History"?
+Test this effect by observing what comes to your mind to understand the terms "My favorite dishes." and "Decisive People in My Life"?

 In addition, we can think with blocks of ideas and even make decisions, such as opening an "auto parts" or "underwear" store.